 There’s A Nightmare in My Closet by Mercer Mayer

 True story, when I was younger I “wrote” and illustrated a book titled “A Monster in My Closet”.
 It wasn’t until I was older that I realized I basically ripped off this book.
 Obviously I loved the book enough to try and write my own version.
-In the book a young boy talks about his fear of a monster in his closet.
+In the book, a young boy talks about his fear of a monster in his closet.
 It then tells how the roles reverse and the monster becomes the scared one!

 There Was An Old Lady Who Swallowed A Bat by Lucille Calandro

-For some reason, these books about swallowing insects and creatures grosses me out, but kids seem to love them!
+For some reason, these books about swallowing insects and creatures gross me out, but kids seem to love them!
 This is essentially a version of The Little Old Lady Who Swallowed A Fly, but with a Halloween twist!

 The Widow’s Broom by Chris Van Allsburg

 Chris Van Allsburg has a knack for taking things, a game, a fig, and now a broom, and creating a lyrical story.
-The Widow’s Broom is best for older student’s but still has some Halloween air to it.
+The Widow’s Broom is best for older students but still has some Halloween air to it.
 In the book, a widow comes across a broom left by a witch and soon discovers its powers.

 The Bailey School Kids

-Oh my goodness, if there is ever a series that would be perfect for Halloween, and even year round, it would be the Bailey School Kids.
+Oh my goodness, if there is ever a series that would be perfect for Halloween, and even year-round, it would be the Bailey School Kids.
 This is a chapter book series about a school where each of the staff members if thought to actually be a monster of some sort!
-Any one of them would make a great read aloud for the month of October.
+Anyone of them would make a great read-aloud for the month of October.
 You could even have kids read a different book in small groups and do a project on the fictional character in the book!